2600hz/kazoo/doc/installation.md

 There are a few concerns that should be planned for when designing a Kazoo cluster.

-* Design in enough bigcouch servers from the start
+* Design in enough CouchDB servers from the start
   * It is difficult to add additional database servers once the cluster has been deployed, as such you should plan in advance and add the maximum number of bigcouch servers that you forsee needing in the near future of the cluster from the start.
-* Each zone should have it's own Freeswitch server
+* Each zone should have it's own FreeSWITCH server
-  * Freeswitch servers may not be shared between zones
+  * FreeSWITCH servers may not be shared between zones

 ## Pre-Installation